Radiculopathy after a car accident

 Quick answer

-In NSW CTP claims, radiculopathy is usually strongest when the file connects the crash mechanism, early radiating symptoms, neurological signs, imaging or specialist opinion, treatment response and real work limits.
-If the insurer says the symptoms are degenerative, minor, or not functionally limiting, the response should be evidence-led: dated records, clinical correlation, treating opinions and a practical reliability record over several weeks.
+In NSW CTP claims, radiculopathy evidence is usually most useful when it answers four questions: when radiating symptoms started, what objective neurological signs were recorded, how imaging or specialist opinion correlates with those signs, and what work or daily activities cannot be sustained reliably.
+If the insurer says the symptoms are degenerative, minor, or not functionally limiting, the response should be dated, clinical and practical, not just a repeat of pain complaints.

 Common symptoms and signs